djangraw/MoodDrift/README.md

 ## Datasets

-Data from the online participants described in the paper can be found in the following repository on the Open Science Framework: https://osf.io/km69z/.
+Data from the online participants described in the paper can be found in the following repository on the Open Science Framework: https://osf.io/xbc6u/.
+After downloading and unzipping this file, the contents of the PassageOfTimeDysphoria_Data folder should be moved to the Data folder of this repository.

 Data from the mobile app participants described in the paper are a subset of the dataset shared by Robb Rutledge's laboratory, now available at: